Wong Fu Productions: History

-According to Philip Wang, Wong Fu Productions was unofficially established in 2001 during his high school junior year at Northgate High School (Walnut Creek, California).
-Wang mainly utilized his family's digital camcorder to film school projects in collaboration with classmates.
+According to Philip Wang, Wong Fu Productions was unofficially established in 2001 during his high school junior year at Northgate High School (Walnut Creek, California) in Walnut Creek, California.
+He mainly utilized his family's digital camcorder to film school projects in collaboration with classmates.
 In his first year as an undeclared freshman at the University of California, San Diego (UCSD), Wang and his friends released a music video of Justin Timberlake's song "Señorita".
-It was the first music video produced by Wang and, although he did not actively promote it, the video was quickly circulated among other fellow college students.
-The video was circulated in its original computer file format because it was released prior to the advent of the video sharing website YouTube.
+It was the first music video he produced, although he did not actively promote it, the video was quickly circulated among other fellow college students.
+The video was circulated in its original computer file format because it was released prior to the advent of the video sharing platform YouTube.

-In 2004, Wang met classmates Wesley Chan (who graduated from Mills High School in 2002) and Ted Fu through a school production, and the trio began working on small scale projects in their spare time and for class assignments.
+In 2004, Wang met classmates Wesley Chan (who graduated from Mills High School in 2002) and Ted Fu through a school production, and the three began working on small-scale projects for class assignments and in their spare time.
 They did not originally consider filmmaking as a career when they entered university; Chan explored an interest in animation, Fu had been a student in electrical engineering and Wang considered a career in economics.
 After graduation in 2006, the three moved to the Los Angeles area and continued their venture under the professional name Sketchbook Media.

-After approximately five years, Wong Fu Productions garnered 1 million subscribers in 2011.
-On June 8, 2013, Wong Fu Productions celebrated their 10 year anniversary and produced a 13 minute short on June 29 featuring Christine Chen, the surrounding cast of Wong Fu, and many familiar faces, including Ryan Higa, Dominic Sandoval (D-Trix), Kevin Wu (KevJumba), Freddie Wong, Brandon Laatsch, Joe Penna (MysteryGuitarMan) and The Fung Brothers.
+After approximately five years, Wong Fu Productions garnered one million subscribers in 2011.
+On June 8, 2013, Wong Fu Productions celebrated their ten year anniversary and produced a 13 minute short on June 29 featuring Christine Chen, the surrounding cast of Wong Fu, and many familiar faces, including Ryan Higa, Dominic Sandoval (D-Trix), Kevin Wu (KevJumba), Freddie Wong, Brandon Laatsch, Joe Penna (MysteryGuitarMan) and The Fung Brothers.

 On July 23, 2013, Wong Fu Productions launched a second channel titled "More Wong Fu" which is described as "Home of Lunch Break, WF Recess, Failed It, FIRST, bloopers, behind the scenes, and special features.
 It's, just.. more Wong Fu."